pubnub/c-sharp/monotouch/README.md

 _pubnubWebRequestRetryIntervalInSeconds = 10
 ```

 This variable is to set the wait time for re-subscribe and re-presence, if the previous subscribe or presence fail.
-This variable is valid only when "overrideTcpKeepAlive" = false

 If there is no internet/network connection after "pubnubNetworkCheckRetries" attempts for subscribe, "Unsubscribed after 50 failed retries" message will be sent and unsubscribe occurs automatically.
 Similary for presence, "Presence-unsubscribed after 50 failed retries"